Gliese 402

-Gliese 402 is a star located 22.722 light-years from the Solar System.
+Gliese 402 is a star located 22.722 ly from the Solar System.
 Located in the constellation of Leo, it is also known as Wolf 358 from its entry in Max Wolf's star catalogue.

 Gliese 402 is a BY Draconis variable, with its apparent magnitude varying between 11.64 and 11.70.
 The brightness changes are due to starspots and chromospheric activity combined with the rotation of the star.
 It has been given the variable star designation EE Leonis.

 Like the vast majority of stars in the Solar neighborhood, Gliese 402 is a dim red dwarf.
 With an apparent magnitude +11.66, it is far too dim to be seen with the naked eye; it can only be seen with a telescope.
 Its luminosity is only 0.73% that of the Sun.
-Its spectral type is M4V and its effective temperature is 3240 K. Its physical characteristics are quite similar to those of Ross 128 or Kruger 60 B, with a radius of about 26.8% of the Sun.
+Its spectral type is M4V and its effective temperature is 3240 K. Its physical characteristics are quite similar to those of Ross 128 or Krüger 60 B, with a radius of about 26.8% of the Sun.
 Its projected rotation speed is at most 2.3 km/s or less, while its metallicity is slightly lower than that of the Sun.

-The stars nearest to Gliese 402 are Gliese 393, at 3.43 light years, Gliese 408, at 6.26 light years, and Gliese 382 at 6.66 light years.
+The stars nearest to Gliese 402 are Gliese 393, at 3.43 light-years, Gliese 408, at 6.26 light-years, and Gliese 382 at 6.66 light-years.